Skippeh/parcel-thief/README.md

 ## Known issues

 - Various missing object types, usually noticed when the game calls the `findQpidObjects` or `createObject` endpoints with unknown object types in the request.
 It will still work but a warning will be logged.
-- Game does not query player profiles, most likely due to account id not being a valid hash of some sort.
+- Game does not query player profiles which leads to not being able to see stats for other players (total likes for example), most likely due to account id not being a valid hash of some sort.
-- The game does not say which player contributed shared cargo in shared lockers, and potentially more places.
-Likely due to account id not being a valid hash of some sort.
+- Game does not show avatars of other players, most likely due to account id not being a valid hash of some sort.

 ## Building